Attendance Tracking FAQs

 A semester-long tracking option is available for instructors who wish to track attendance at all lectures during a semester, not just selected events.
-Contact the Lectures Program to be registered for this option.
+Contact the Lectures Program staff to be registered for this option.
 As with individual tracked events, only Lectures Program-sponsored events held in the Memorial Union, Monday-Thursday, are currently available for tracking.
 Semester-long tracking reports are accessible online until the start of the new semester.
-The Excel spreadsheet will display student sign-ins for only the section(s) associated with your registered class(es).
+The Excel spreadsheet will display student card-swipes for only the section(s) associated with your registered class(es).

 Can I require students to attend a lecture on a specific date?